virtualsecureplatform/homfa-cav22/README.md

 # HomFA
-This is the implementation of HomFA(Homomorphic Final Answer)
+This is the implementation of HomFA(Homomorphic Final Answer).
+This package is expected to run on an Ubuntu 20.04 environment.

 # Contents
 This package contains below contents.